PICdew/Microchip-PIC-Codebook/README.md

-## Collaboration
+## Contributions
-Any kind of collaboration like more examples, examples for more architectures, corrections, comments, etc. are very welcome.
+Any kind of contributions, like more examples, examples for more architectures, corrections, comments, etc. are very welcome.
 Feel free to open an issue or fork and pull request.